AddMoreScripts/hystModal/README.md

             //settings (optional). see Configuration
         });

-5.Add attribute data-hystmodal on element that will be opening the modal window.
+5. Add attribute data-hystmodal on element that will be opening the modal window.
 Value of the attribute must be CSS selector (id or class name of the window).
 For example:

         <a href="#" data-hystmodal="#myModal">Open modal with id=myModal</a>